igor-kupczynski/kubernetes-the-hard-way/README.md

 Scripts and resources to play with Kelsey Hightower's [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

-Running the Makefile will get you through to the step 06:
+Running the Makefile will get you through some of the steps:
 ```
 01-prerequisites.md
 02-client-tools.md